slsa-framework/slsa/docs/get-started.md

 -   Run your build on a hosted service that generates and signs provenance
 -   Publish the provenance to allow downstream users to verify it

-There is currently only one SLSA 2 builder:
+The following is a SLSA 2 builder:

 -   [Factory for Repeatable Secure Creation of Artifacts (FRSCA)](https://github.com/buildsec/frsca)